cardat/air-health-gis-tools/README.md

 > The authors acknowledge the technical assistance of (name of staff) of the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.

 For further information about acknowledging the Sydney Informatics Hub, please contact us at sih.info@sydney.edu.au.

-## Old Readme

-### Considerations

-The radius of the buffer may intersect a raster cell.
-In this case the raster cell is included within the buffer calc if it less than  ceil(buffer/cell size)

-Ivan has suggested converting all underlying grids/shapefiles/polygons to a single file format.
-This could be a good way forward as the routine for for extracting from a raster is pretty good now.

-The 5 generic types of GIS extractions are all listed as "extract_<geospatial_feature>.py".
-These will be templates to make a script for each of the layers listed in the xlsx.
-I think each layer will need to be approached uniquely though, as small things like band names, file-naming conventions, will all be different (bringing us back to the approach sugested by Ivan to homogenise the inputs).
-So far only, 1 layer is finished in the Examples folder.